SecretFoundation/docs/post-mortems-upgrades/upgrade-instructions/shockwave-delta-testnet.md

 sudo systemctl restart secret-node
 ```

-After restarting the node with v1.4, you should see `INF applying upgrade "v1.4" at height: TODO` in the logs (`journalctl -fu secret-node`).
+After restarting the node with v1.4, you should see `INF applying upgrade "v1.4" at height: 4665050` in the logs (`journalctl -fu secret-node`).
 Once 67% of voting power comes online, you'll see blocks executing again.

 ## Upgrading Automatically Using Cosmovisor <a href="#upgrading-automatically-using-cosmovisor" id="upgrading-automatically-using-cosmovisor"></a>